 Things To Do When Encountering A Monkey

 Monkeys are one of the most common lifeforms on the planet, with almost half of the human population being exposed to them at some point during their lives.
 They can be seen in zoos, you have probably seen many monkeys in films and cartoons, and even your friends might have a monkey as a pet.
 Monkeys can be cute pets but they can also be spooky little creatures that jump right into your window when you are least expecting it.
-This article will show you what to do when encountering monkeys for both cases.
+This article will show you what to do when encountering monkeys in both cases.

 1) If You Encounter A Cute Monkey

-If you encounter a monkey that is not considered to be scary or spooky then don’t worry about it too much, just leave the poor thing alone since it is simply doing its job.
-It might look “ugly” but remember that beauty lies in the eye of your beholder, therefore you should really appreciate them for who they are and what they do for this planet.
+If you encounter a monkey that is not considered to be scary or spooky, then don’t worry about it too much.
+Just leave the poor thing alone since it is simply doing its job.
+It might look “ugly,” but remember that beauty lies in the eye of your beholder.
+Therefore you should really appreciate them for who they are and what they do for this planet.

 2) If You Encounter A Scary Monkey

 Monkeys might look completely harmless until you notice them coming right at your window or door.
 This immediately puts fear into most people since you don’t know what these animals are up to.
-There have been reports of monkeys suddenly turning from being cute to being spooky little creatures that will do anything they can do hurt you.
+There have been reports of monkeys suddenly turning from being cute to being spooky little creatures that will do anything they can to hurt you.

-In case a monkey tries to get through your door be wary of its strength because some species are known for their strength and vitality.
-People have reported monkeys trying to break in when they were in their houses which means that you should take the necessary precautions if something like this ever happens to you, especially if it is an isolated incident since most people report multiple cases in one city or town where the monkeys seem to be breaking in more often than in other places.
+In case a monkey tries to get through your door, be wary of its strength because some species are known for their strength and vitality.
+People have reported monkeys trying to break in when they were in their houses, which means that you should take the necessary precautions if something like this ever happens to you, especially if it is an isolated incident since most people report multiple cases in one city or town where the monkeys seem to be breaking in more often than in other places.

-The best thing for you then would be to retreat into your house (yes I know it’s a tough job) and call the police.
-If you happen to be outside then run into your car or into a store where you can lock yourself up until the time of danger is gone, but it wouldn’t hurt to have some kind of weapon with you just in case.
+The best thing for you then would be to retreat into your house (yes, I know it’s a tough job) and call the police.
+If you happen to be outside, then run into your car or into a store where you can lock yourself up until the time of danger is gone, but it wouldn’t hurt to have some kind of weapon with you just in case.